williaz/OracleExp/REMINDER.md

 - [x] GRANT: grant object privilege on one object per query.
 - [x] VERSIONS BETWEEN must precde the AS OF clause
 - [x] SEQENCE: if CYCLE presnets, MINVALUE def = 1
-- [ ] GROUPING assigns 1 to each superaggregate row - meaning a row that shows a subtotal or total of the expression specified in GROUPING
-  - only valid in a SELECT statement that uses a GROUP BY
 - [ ] INDEX are never used for !=, NOT IN, IS NULL
 - [x] UPDATE multi-columns in SET
 ```sql